sami2995/sami2995/README.md

 # Hi there 👋

-I'm Samiyas Solomon (GitHub username: `sami2995`), a passionate developer!
+I'm Samiyas Solomon , a passionate developer!

 ## 🚀 About Me
 - 🌱 I’m currently learning computer science.